 CPAG's experience in the welfare rights field is unrivalled and this is reflected in the quality of our trainers.
 All are working within the sector, some for CPAG and others as senior advisers and consultants.
 Many of them contribute regularly to leading publications and information resources for the sector, including our own highly regarded range of handbooks.

 Barbara Alexander is an experienced money advice and welfare benefits adviser and trainer with over 20 years’ experience.
 She currently works at the Money Advice Unit of Hertfordshire County Council, and as a freelance trainer and adviser for a number of organisations including Refuge, Shelter and Gingerbread.
 She has been training for CPAG for nearly 10 years.

 Jeff Brown has over 25 years’ experience in the field of money advice, having worked for a Citizens Advice Bureau, National Debtline, a bank and a mortgage lender.
 Jeff is now a successful freelance trainer and consultant in debt advice/benefits advice to the not-for-profit sector and credit industry.
 He is a regular trainer for the Council of Mortgage Lenders and has delivered in-house training to over a dozen mortgage lenders.
 Jeff is also an approved tutor for the Money Advice Trust and the Institute of Money Advisers at both caseworker and specialist levels.

-Catherine Connors has worked as a local authority welfare rights officer for 16 years, most recently in a children’s centre.
-In 1999, she gained an adult and further education teaching certificate, and has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
+Catherine Connors has worked as a local authority welfare rights officer for 16 years.
+Catherine has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
 Catherine has also designed and delivered a range of training materials for a financial capability project.